d2l-ai/d2l-en/chapter_convolutional-neural-networks/pooling.md

 is called a $p \times q$ pooling layer.
 The pooling operation is called $p \times q$ pooling.

-Let us return to the object edge detection example mentioned at the beginning of this section.
+Let's return to the object edge detection example mentioned at the beginning of this section.
 Now we will use the output of the convolutional layer as the input for $2\times 2$ maximum pooling.